 ---|---|---|---|---|

-The Preakness Stakes field of nine is more manageable than the 20-horse cavalry stampede at the Kentucky Derby from two weeks ago.
-All the trainers appeared satisfied with their positioning.
+The Preakness Stakes field of eight is more manageable than the 18-horse cavalry stampede at the Kentucky Derby from two weeks ago.
+Racing luck and traffic problems have less impact on the outcome than in the congested Kentucky Derby.

 NJ Preakness betting guide